 Furthermore, all armies have one single type of weakness in common, because no army is stronger than the thinking of its leadership.
 Rama clearly understood that no leaders can think wisely if its intelligence is clouded.
 If it is fed bad information, the leadership of an army is rendered unable to act in accord with its own goals.

 Giving an army bad information can be as simple as compromising its sentries and allowing whatever would happen next to take place.
 And rendering sentries useless can be as simple as making them distrust one another.

 Knowing these things, Rama launched his first attack.
 Since he knew how to be invisible, he was able to enter a camp without causing any alarm.
 He went in at night without disturbing the watchful sentries.
 He went in among a group of sleeping soldiers, and he took an axe, a spear, a bow, and arrows.

 On his way out of the camp, he saw two sentries close together.
-They had been talking, but were now done with that.
-Now they were facing away from each other.
-He passed between them, and with his axe, he cut deeply into the tendon behind the ankle of one.
+They had just finished talking, and now were facing away from each other a few feet apart.
+Rama passed between them, and with his axe, he cut deeply into the tendon at the ankle of one.
 As that man cried out in pain, the other turned, and Rama brought the axe down on his foot, injuring him badly enough that he would never walk normally again.

 Rama did not leave the camp.
 Instead, he turned back into it.
 The cries of the sentries brought other soldiers on the run, and as the these men started to reach their fallen fellows, Rama threw the spear in among them, wounding the arm of one severely.

-The men soldiers reacted badly to being attacked from behind, and soon they were fighting other soldiers who were arriving behind them.
+The men soldiers reacted badly to being attacked from within the camp, and soon they were fighting other soldiers who were arriving behind them.
 They could not identify each other easily in the night, and were too confused to be able to achieve any order.

 Rama walked into the countryside.